 The DC Comics wiki also includes mentions of Wonder Woman's other interesting superpowers, like increased empathy which was bestowed on her by the Greek goddess Artemis.
 This allows Diana to have a deep emotional understanding of all creatures and people, going so far as to detect them in an ostensibly physical manner.
 In the film, this is a major asset in helping her her WWI nemeses.

 Screen Rant also wrote about some interesting abilities you may not know Wonder Woman has.
 These include omnilingualism (she can speak the language of any person she encounters), super healing, telepathy, animal empathy, and super breath (basically, she can breathe as forcefully as a gust of wind).
 OK, I think it's safe to say Wonder Woman is the coolest superhero on the planet.

-There may be no invisible jet (you can bet your boots there's a golden lasso of truth, though, as well as those iconic bulletproof bracelets), but that doesn't mean Wonder Woman is a slouch of a superhero.
+Having all these weapons and a dizzying array of powers doesn't mean Wonder Woman is a slouch of a superhero.
 If anything, her superpowers indicate she is an incredibly strong and capable heroine who is every bit as powerful as her male counterparts.

 This article was originally published on